thibaut-neoledge/azure-docs.fr-fr/articles/application-insights/app-insights-java-collectd.md

       # Other plugin configurations ...
       ...
     </Plugin>
 .   ...

-Configurez d’autres [plug-ins collectd](https://collectd.org/wiki/index.php/Table_of_Plugins) permettant de collecter des données de différentes sources.

-Redémarrez collectd selon les instructions de son [manuel](https://collectd.org/wiki/index.php/First_steps).
+Configure other [collectd plugins](https://collectd.org/wiki/index.php/Table_of_Plugins), which can collect various data from different sources.

+Restart collectd according to its [manual](https://collectd.org/wiki/index.php/First_steps).

-## Visualiser les données dans Application Insights
+## <a name="view-the-data-in-application-insights"></a>View the data in Application Insights

-Dans votre ressource Application Insights, ouvrez [Metrics Explorer et ajoutez des graphiques][metrics] en sélectionnant les métriques que vous souhaitez afficher à partir de la catégorie Personnalisé.
+In your Application Insights resource, open [Metrics Explorer and add charts][metrics], selecting the metrics you want to see from the Custom category.

 ![](./media/app-insights-java-collectd/result.png)

-Par défaut, les métriques sont agrégés sur toutes les machines hôtes à partir desquelles ils ont été collectés.
-Pour visualiser les métriques par hôte, dans le panneau des détails du graphique, activez le regroupement, puis choisissez un groupement de type CollectD-Host.

-## Pour exclure le chargement de statistiques spécifiques

-Par défaut, le plug-in Application Insights envoie toutes les données collectées par tous les plug-ins de lecture collectd activés.

-Pour exclure des données provenant de plug-ins ou de sources de données spécifiques :

-* Modifiez le fichier de configuration.
+By default, the metrics are aggregated across all host machines from which the metrics were collected.
+To view the metrics per host, in the Chart details blade, turn on Grouping and then choose to group by CollectD-Host.

+## <a name="to-exclude-upload-of-specific-statistics"></a>To exclude upload of specific statistics

+By default, the Application Insights plugin sends all the data collected by all the enabled collectd 'read' plugins.

+To exclude data from specific plugins or data sources:

+* Edit the configuration file.
-* Dans `<Plugin ApplicationInsightsWriter>`, ajoutez les directives suivantes :
+* In `<Plugin ApplicationInsightsWriter>`, add directive lines like this:

-Directive | Résultat
+Directive | Effect
 ---|---
-`Exclude disk` | Exclusion de toutes les données collectées par le plug-in `disk`.
-`Exclude disk:read,write` | Exclusion des sources nommées `read` et `write` du plug-in `disk`.
+`Exclude disk` | Exclude all data collected by the `disk` plugin `Exclude disk:read,write` | Exclude the sources named `read` and `write` from the `disk` plugin.

-Séparez les directives par un saut de ligne.

-## Des problèmes ?

-*Je ne vois pas les données dans le portail*

-* Ouvrez [Rechercher][diagnostic] pour vérifier si les événements bruts sont arrivés.
-Ils mettent parfois du temps à apparaître dans Metrics Explorer.
-* Vous devrez peut-être [définir des exceptions de pare-feu pour les données sortantes](app-insights-ip-addresses.md).
-* Activez le suivi dans le plug-in Application Insights.
-Ajoutez la ligne ci-après dans `<Plugin ApplicationInsightsWriter>` :
+Separate directives with a newline.

+## <a name="problems?"></a>Problems?

+*I don't see data in the portal*

+* Open [Search][diagnostic] to see if the raw events have arrived.
+Sometimes they take longer to appear in metrics explorer.
+* You might need to [set firewall exceptions for outgoing data](app-insights-ip-addresses.md)
+* Enable tracing in the Application Insights plugin.
+Add this line within `<Plugin ApplicationInsightsWriter>`:
  *  `SDKLogger true`
-* Ouvrez un terminal et démarrez collectd en mode détaillé pour vérifier si des problèmes ont été signalés :
+* Open a terminal and start collectd in verbose mode, to see any issues it is reporting:
  * `sudo collectd -f`